zeronsoftn/shim-review/README.md

 *******************************************************************************

 - We use alpine, but alpine does not sign the kernel.
 So we will achieve trusted boot by signing that kernel.
-- We also generate a single executable grub.efi with the grub-mkstandalone tool with check_signatures enabled to prevent tampering with grub's configuration.
+- We also generate a single executable grub.efi with the grub-mkstandalone tool with built-in grub.cfg.
 - We will also use systemd-boot. (requires a small linux run with minimal efi file)

 *******************************************************************************